nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - Working kubernetes clusters, with admin privleges
 - Running `nginx-ingress controller`, either OSS or Plus.
 This install guide followed the instructions for deploying an Nginx Ingress Controller here:  https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/
 - Demo application, this install guide uses the Nginx Cafe example, found here:  https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example
-- A bare metal Linux server or VM for the external LB Server, connected to a network external to the cluster.
+- A bare metal Linux server or VM for the external Nginx LB Server, connected to a network external to the cluster.
 Two of these will be required if High Availability is needed, as shown here.
 - Nginx Plus software loaded on the LB Server(s).
 This install guide follows the instructions for installing Nginx Plus on Centos 7, located here: https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/
 - The Nginx Kubernetes Loadbalancer (NKL) Controller, new software for this Solution.